gudnuf/bolt12-prism/README.md

 Running this command will delete a prism object from the data store.
 Note that any prism bindings related to `prism_id` will also be deleted.

-`prism-executepayout prism_id amount_msat [label]` Executes a prism pays-out.
+`prism-executepayout prism_id amount_msat [label]` Executes a prism pay-out.

 When run, this RPC command will execute (i.e., pay-out) a prism.
 This is useful if you need to manually execute a prism OUTSIDE of some binding. e.g., from [another core lightning plugin](https://github.com/farscapian/lnplay/tree/tabconf/lnplay/clightning/cln-plugins/lnplaylive).
+You can specify the `label` paramemter to associate this payout to some external `id`.

 ## Bindings